 They only contact people to talk about certain topics, and don't see you as someone they can do that with

 For example, a friend isn't much of a texter, but will contact some of his buddies to talk about sports.
 You're not into sports, so he doesn't include you in those conversations.
 Another guy in your circle may phone his two closest, oldest friends for emotional support.
-You know him, but aren't super-close, so don't hear from him about his personal problems.
+You know him, but aren't super close, so don't hear from him about his personal problems.
 In these cases you may be fine with not being contacted for those reasons.
-However, if you are interested in talking about them, you can let your friend know.
+However, if you are interested in talking about that stuff, you can let your friend know.

 They're simply lazy